Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 ### Using post-processing in the URP Template Scene

-Post-processing is preconfigured in the SampleScene Scene in URP Template.
+Post-processing is preconfigured in the SampleScene scene in URP Template.

-To see the preconfigured effects, select **Post-process Volume** in the Scene.
+To see the preconfigured effects, select **Post-process Volume** in the scene.

 ![Add post-processing effects to the Camera by adding Volume Overrides to the Volume component.](Images/post-proc/volume-with-post-proc.png)